vmware-tanzu/velero/design/backup-performance-improvements.md

 }
 ```

 A new PluginKind, `BackupItemActionV3`, will be created, and the backup process will be modified to use this plugin kind.
-Unlike with the V1->V2 transition, however, we will not provide a V3 adapter for BIAv2, because there is no reliable way to know what items to return from the new method.
-Instead, Velero will only invoke the new `GetAdditionalItems` method if *all* registered plugins are V3.
-If there are any V2 plugins registered, then we will continue to use the BIAv2 API, and process item blocks with only one item.
-If there are both V2 and V3 plugins, we will adapt (i.e. downgrade) V3 plugins to V2 rather than vice versa.
-In order for Velero to support item block processing out of the box, all existing V1 and V2 plugins in velero core and supported plugins will need to be converted to V3 as part of implementation.
-If we are adapting to V2 plugins, then velero will *not* call the new V3 plugin API method, and every item returned from the Item Collector will be in its own ItemBlock of one.
+Existing v1/v2 plugins will be adapted to v3 with an empty `GetAdditionalItems` method, meaning that those plugins will not add anything to the ItemBlock for the item being backed up.

-The compatibility mode fallback to using BIAv2 is necessary, because without complete information about inter-item dependencies provided by the new BIAv3 method, we run the risk of breaking these dependencies when backing up items in parallel.
-To give a specific example, if the Pod BIA was not upgraded to implement the new method, then we would have no way of knowing when generating ItemBlocks that Pods must be backed up with the PVCs they mount.
-As a result, for a backup with a single pod and single pvc, the pod might end up in itemBlock1, and its pvc in itemBlock2.
-Now the two item blocks get sent to separate workers to get backed up.
-Since pod and related PVC are being backed up separately, it's possible that the PVC backup operation will begin before the pod backup hook is started.
-On the other hand, it's also possible that the pod post hook will run before the PVC is backed up.
-If we recognize that we have a v1/v2 plugin, then we can only run a single worker goroutine, which will force the incomplete ItemBlocks to run sequentially, which will resolve this difficulty.
+Any BIA plugins which return additional items from `Execute()` that need to be backed up at the same time or sequentially in the same worker thread as the current items need to be upgraded to v3.
+This mainly applies to plugins that operate on pods which reference resources which must be backed up along with the pod and are potentially affected by pod hooks or for plugins which connect multiple pods whose volumes should be backed up at the same time.

 ### Changes to processing item list from the Item Collector